If Someone Dies Without a Will, Who Gets the House?

 When there is no surviving spouse but multiple children, Tennessee intestacy succession laws generally stipulate that the children share the estate.
 This commonly involves selling the home and dividing the proceeds among the heirs.

 Alternatively, the children may reach an agreed-upon arrangement where one child assumes ownership of the home.
-They often compensate the others for their share in these scenarios.
+The new homeowner often compensates the others for their share in these scenarios.
 The process can be facilitated through mutual consent or, in the absence of an agreement, the court may intervene to ensure equitable distribution.

 The involved parties must communicate in these cases.
 If necessary, they should seek legal advice to navigate the complexities of intestate laws and the probate process in general.
 This facilitates a fair and legally compliant resolution of the deceased’s estate.